apache/incubator-devlake-website/docs/06-Glossary.md

 **A task is a collection of [subtasks](06-Glossary.md#subtasks) that perform any of the `collection`, `extraction`, `conversion` and `enrichment` jobs of a particular data plugin.** Tasks are executed in a parralel order in any stages.

 ### Subtasks
-**A subtasks is the minimal work unit in a pipeline that performs any of the four jobs: `collection`, `extraction`, `conversion` and `enrichment`.**
+**A subtask is the minimal work unit in a pipeline that performs in any of the four roles: `Collectors`, `Extractors`, `Converters` and `Enrichers`.** Subtasks are executed in sequential orders.
-- Collection: the collection of raw data from data sources, normally via DevLake API and stored into `raw data table`
+- `Collectors`: Collect raw data from data sources, normally via DevLake API and stored into `raw data table`
-- Extraction: the extraction of data from `raw data table` to `domain layer tables`
+- `Extractors`: Extract data from `raw data table` to `domain layer tables`
-- Conversion: the conversion of data from `tool layer tables` into `domain layer tables`
+- `Converters`: Convert data from `tool layer tables` into `domain layer tables`
-- Enrichment: the enrichment of data from one domain to other domains.
+- `Enrichers`: Enrich data from one domain to other domains.
 For instance, the Fourier Transformation can examine `issue_changelog` to show time distribution of an issue on every assignee.